emcrisostomo/latency-simulation/blog-post.md

 | GI        | General inter-arrival time distribution |
 | G         | General service time distribution       |

-In plain English, this is the mean waiting time in queue in a system with a single server where interarrival times follow a general (non-exponential) distribution and service times follow a (different) general distribution.
+In plain English, this is the mean waiting time in queue for a system with a single server where interarrival times follow a general (not necessarily exponential) distribution and service times follow a (different) general distribution.

 So, this model is valid for: